GrinonBarrett/Taksidos/Placeholder Creature.md

 **Creature Type**: Milahain are elemental creatures.

-**Size**: Hungering dry stand between 4 and 5 feet.
-They can weigh between 58 and 73 pounds.
-They are medium creatures.
+**Size**: Milahain stand between 7-8 feet.
+They weigh 440-520 pounds.

 **Undeath**: A milahar has 8 hitpoints.